Stress is the most underestimated and misunderstood component of learning.

 But take the opportunity to learn and develop your skills.

-And find out how you can balance out stress.
+And find out how you can balance stress.

 Sources:

 Lipton, B. (2005).
-The Biology of Faith: Unleashing the Power of Consciousness, Matter, and Miracles.
+The Biology of Belief: Unleashing the Power of Consciousness, Matter, and Miracles.
 Hay House, Inc.

 Sortheix, F. M., Luhmann, M., Rackow, P., & Orth, U. (2021).
 Flow and well-being: A meta-analysis of cross-sectional and longitudinal studies.
 Frontiers in Psychology, 12, 605645